 What is Open Payments?

-Open Payments has expanded to include five new covered recipient types.
-Learn more on the Newly Added Covered Recipients page.
+Open Payments expanded in 2021 to include five new covered recipient types.
+Visit the Newly Added Covered Recipients page for more information.

 How does Open Payments work?